Table of Contents (Click to Expand)

 Polar’s sleep tracking is based on movement and not heart rate.
 So your movements are used to determine your sleep.

-Polar are thus giving a relatively crude estimate of sleep: sleep time; wake time; total hours; disturbances and continuity.
+Polar is thus giving a relatively crude estimate of sleep: sleep time; wake time; total hours; disturbances and continuity.
 But that’s probably enough for most people.
 AND EVEN IF you go with a different vendor, their stats will probably be based on some sort of detailed fantasy sleep tracking – although they will have commissioned numerous ‘scientific’ papers to prove that I am wrong on that count.

 Sleep phases can ONLY realistically be monitored by optical HR on the wrist as chest straps are too uncomfortable for longterm night-wear for most people.
 But even then optical HR from most vendors, including Polar+Garmin+TomTom, is not accurate enough to get anywhere near the level of accuracy from polysomnography (PSG).
 And even PSG is not perfect. hopefully you ‘get’ where I am coming from.

 I would say that Polar gives a sensible but basic overview of your night’s sleep.
 It does NOT, at present, go into the details of sleep cycles.
-If that’s you thing then go for something like OTHER Ring, QS EMFIT, WHOOP or BEDDIT v3 all of which offer much better sleep analysis solutions than any of the sports watch vendors.
+If that’s your thing then go for something like OTHER Ring, QS EMFIT, WHOOP or BEDDIT v3 all of which offer much better sleep analysis solutions than any of the sports watch vendors.

 So if you want to track ‘how much sleep you had’.
 The M430 is fine.